LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 title: Public library websites
 excerpt: Looking through UK public library online services
 categories:
-  - Web content
+  - Online library services
 tags:
   - Library data
   - Accessibility
+  - eBooks
   - PDFs
   - Design
 published: true
 ---

-An interesting part of compiling [data on UK library online services](https://airtable.com/shrKkzYDUNMMM6qrJ) was the opportunity to look through all UK library websites.
+An exciting part of compiling [data on UK library online services](https://airtable.com/shrKkzYDUNMMM6qrJ) was the opportunity to look through all UK library websites.

-With the lockdown, and a focus on online service, there has been fresh talk about a single digital presence for libraries.
+With the lockdown, and focus on online services, there has been fresh talk about a single digital presence for libraries.
 The British Library team have [published a new blog on this](https://blogs.bl.uk/living-knowledge/2020/04/a-single-digital-presence-for-uk-libraries-the-project-and-the-platform.html).
 They also link to a survey for library senior managers and heads of service.
 One question asked is:

 > Overall, how would you rate your online offer from a user perspective on a scale from 1-10?
 (1 being impossible to use and 10 being an unbeatable user offer)
 >